Coos Bay: Deep-Draft Navigation Project

-The estuary has a long history of dredging, deepening, and spoil disposal, dating back to early development in the mid-1800's.
+The estuary has a long history of dredging, deepening, and spoil disposal, dating back to early development in the mid-1800s.
 In 1976, the Coos Bay was dredged as part of the Deep-Draft Navigation Project, a campaign by the US Army Corps of Engineers to increase channel depth and width for vessel usage.
 In its natural state, the estuary's entrance was approximately 200 feet wide and 10 feet deep; this project altered the entrance to measure 700 feet wide and 45 feet deep.
 Total estuary volume has increased 21% while the total estuary areas has decreased by 12%.
 In contrast, 25 km2 of the estuary in South Slough has been managed by the National Estuarine Research Reserve and left unaltered by development.
 A harbor and bridge were constructed in the entrance of South Slough, and the entry point of Coos River into the estuary has been redirected to the west, partially separating it from the east-estuary flats.
 As a result of this, modeling reveals, the estuary has overall become more stratified and accumulates more sediment than it did historically.
 Further deepening of the navigation channel from 11 to 14 m and widening by about 45 m has already been proposed for the western reach.
 The navigational channel of Coos Estuary is regularly dredged to this day to allow for commercial shipping.

 Present

-Currently, the greater Coos County––which encompasses the watershed––is home to over 63,000 people.
+Currently, the greater Coos County––which encompasses the watershed––is home to over 64,000 people.
 A 2014 community report ranked the area poorly in climate adaptation, greenhouse gas mitigation, and resource efficiency, along with a few social and community aspects.